 If the employees are not trained as well as they could be, then reaction times will not be the best and some risky mistakes could occur.
 For example, treading the leaked liquid around the site, the incorrect use of personal protective equipment or causing contamination during the disposal process.
 Through regular drills, employees can learn the correct processes, allowing them to make mistakes and learn from them under non-hazardous conditions.
 In my experience there is always something to improve - with the training sessions that I have attended, it is extremely rare that everything runs smoothly right from the start.

 During the emergency spill training ensures the participants are ready to react correctly to an emergency.
 First of all, we will deal with the statutory information, the planning of emergency measures and emergency equipment in a theoretical section.
 The knowledge is then tested in practical sessions.
-I give advise on how to optimise emergency plans and procedures, correct errors and show all the little tricks which can save time and ensure safety in an emergency.
+I give advice on how to optimise emergency plans and procedures, correct errors and show all the little tricks which can save time and ensure safety in an emergency.

 When I put together the course content, I ensure I consider the individual company's specific concerns and operational conditions.
 Before training, I therefore ask the companies what hazards are to be expected in the company, which materials are handled and if special operating instructions must be taken into account.